JMencius/Arrow/Others/downsampling_test/scripts/README.md

 ```

 # Data
 We selected a high-coverage ONT sequencing dataset of human melanoma fibroblasts (COLO829) from the ONT Open Data project (s3://ont-open-data/colo829_2023.04/) to evaluate the efficacy of downsampling.
 This dataset contains 13,760,388 reads from its original POD5 files.
 The whole dataset is basecalled with `Guppy 6.4.6 FAST` and `Dorado 0.4.1 FAST` to generate the whole data.

+<mark>The data is shared through <https://www.scidb.cn/en/detail?dataSetId=98f2336a534b40a3857faadadd01692d>. </mark>

 Please download the two whole basecalled FASTQ file we shared through ScienceDB link to the ../data directory and decompress it before running the following pipeline.

 You can follow the instruction in [here](../../../ScienceDB/README.md) to download the data we shared.

-The data is in <https://www.scidb.cn/en/detail?dataSetId=b9eca82475a64772a67ec9b7dac2beb3>, please download the `HG002_R9_guppy_similarity.tar.gz` file.
 ```bash
 mkdir -p ../data;
 cd ../data